A Foolproof Guide to Ficus Alii Plant Care

 Water and humidity

-One of the things that has made this indoor tree so popular is that it’s not quite as fussy as some of its cousins in the genus Ficus.
-Take the common F. benjamina: It looks great, but it’s a drama queen that will drop its leaves if you wait just a little too long to water it (or if you dare to move it, for example).
+One of the things that has made this indoor tree so popular is that it’s not quite as fussy as some of its cousins in the same genus.
+Take the common Ficus benjamina: It looks great, but it’s a drama queen that will drop its leaves if you wait just a little too long to water it (or if you dare to move it, for example).

 Though you should still keep an eye on your plant, Ficus ‘Alii’ is a lot more forgiving.
 The best way to figure out whether your plant is thirsty is to just stick a finger in the soil.
 If it feels dry, you can give your plant a drink.
 If it still feels damp, it’s best to check again tomorrow.